 A year or two down the road, Jerry started having more and more problems with his knee.
 He eventually went to see a doctor.
 The doctor did some X-rays and diagnosed Jerry with arthritis, noting a degenerative joint disease of his knee.
 Knowing that he injured that knee in service playing basketball and that his knees had never been the same, he put a claim in with the VA.

 At his Comp & Pen exam, the examiner stated that while the X-rays show arthritis in his knee, there is no record of the injury in his military record.
 Unfortunately, this is common because military records are not always complete and accurate.
 Service records don’t always show medical evidence of an injury.
 A lot of time had elapsed between separation and Jerry’s eventual diagnosis.
-And, because that examiner provided a negative opinion, Jerry got his claim denied.
+Since the C&P examiner provided a negative opinion, Jerry’s claim was denied.
 He persisted, sending more evidence.
 And every time he saw the doctor for his knee, he got put on pain medicine and had an MRI.
 He would send that evidence in, but nothing changed.
 Jerry kept getting denied by the VA.

 By the time Jerry came to Vet Comp & Pen, he was more determined than ever to prove a service-connection for his knee injury.
 He was very frustrated, and he told us, “I really want to win my knee.”
-With the right medical evidence, VA disability benefits for knee pain is something we have successfully been able to help Veterans win, so we have had a lot of experience there.
+With the right medical evidence, VA disability benefits for knee pain is something we have successfully been able to help Veterans win.
+We have a lot of experience in this area.

 However, we noticed that Jerry was service-connected for high blood pressure.